 Expected Outcomes: the EMB Bursary

 Previous winners of the EMB Bursary since 2010 have worked on diverse research areas in geography, conservation genetics, maritime law, engineering, and studies of environment stressors within the scope of marine and maritime related studies at the University of Malta.
-Past work has focussed on proposed stakeholder managed Marine Protected Areas in Malta; the determination of genetic data on the bluntnose six-gill shark for species preservation; the concept of State of Disembarkation in the context of migration law and its links to principles in UNCLOS; a study on renewable energy using ocean thermocline energy extraction; research on the influence of tuna penning activities on macrofaunal assemblages; microplastics in the Mediterranean Sea; application of MSP methodologies to deliver the first comprehensive marine spatial plan for Malta’s territorial waters and research on deep-sea communities and Vulnerable Marine Ecosystems and the mapping and characterising the subtidal Dendropoma cristatum bioconstructions present along cliff shores.
+Past work has focussed on proposed stakeholder managed Marine Protected Areas in Malta; the determination of genetic data on the bluntnose six-gill shark for species preservation; the concept of State of Disembarkation in the context of migration law and its links to principles in UNCLOS; a study on renewable energy using ocean thermocline energy extraction; research on the influence of tuna penning activities on macrofaunal assemblages; microplastics in the Mediterranean Sea; application of MSP methodologies to deliver the first comprehensive marine spatial plan for Malta’s territorial waters; research on deep-sea communities and Vulnerable Marine Ecosystems and the mapping and characterising the subtidal Dendropoma cristatum bioconstructions present along cliff shores.
 The most recent award funded a preliminary quantitative and qualitive investigation of microplastics sampled from Maltese nearshore waters.

 2013 EMB Bursary

 Offshore Renewable Energy